vodolaz095/express-view-cache/README.md

-    app.use(cachingMiddleware(1000,{ //cache is stored for 1000 milliseconds 'type':'application/json', //type of returned content - see [http://expressjs.com/api.html#res.type] for details
+    app.use(cachingMiddleware(1000,{ //cache is stored for 1000 milliseconds 'type':'application/json', //type of returned content - see [http://expressjs.com/api.html#res.type] for details 'driver':'memjs'

-        //driver to be used
-        'driver':'memory', //development memory storage
-        //'driver':'memjs', //memJS driver for managed memcache - see [https://npmjs.org/package/memjs] for details.
+    }));

+The variable of `driver`  can be ommited, and the middleware will use build in memory storage.
+Be advised - the memory storage IS NOT INTENTED TO BE PRODUCTION READY!
+It is memleaky and not shared in cluster.

+If the variable of `driver` equals `memjs`, the [https://npmjs.org/package/memjs] module is used for managed memcache.
-        //It works from the box if you ran you app at heroku hosting with Memcachier addon installed }));
+It works from the box if you ran you app at heroku hosting with [https://addons.heroku.com/memcachier](Memcachier) addon installed.

 Tests
 ==================